 In December 2004, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 123 (revised 2004), "Share-Based Payment," or FAS 123R, which was later amended in April 2005.
 In March 2005, the SEC issued Staff Accounting Bulletin No. 107, "Share-Based Payment," which further explains FAS 123R.
 FAS 123R revises Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation," or FAS 123, and supersedes Accounting Principles Board Opinion 25, "Accounting for Stock Issued to Employees" and related interpretations and Statement of Financial Accounting Standards No. 148, "Accounting for Stock-Based Compensation-Transition and Disclosure."
-FAS 123R as amended requires compensation cost relating to all share-based payments to employees to be recognized in the financial statements based on their fair values and is effective for fiscal years beginning after June 15, 2005.
+FAS 123R as amended requires compensation cost relating to all share-based payments to employees to be recognized in the financial statements based on their fair values and is effective for the Company's fiscal years beginning January 1, 2006.
 The pro forma disclosures previously permitted under FAS 123 will no longer be an alternative to financial statement recognition.
-The Company has not determined the method of adoption and it has not determined whether the adoption will result in amounts that are similar to the current pro forma disclosures under FAS 123.
+The Company has not finally determined the method of adoption and it has not determined whether the adoption on January 1, 2006 will result in amounts that are similar to the current pro forma disclosures under FAS 123.

-FASB Staff Position No. 109-2, "Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the American Jobs Creation Act of 2004", provides guidance with respect to recording the potential impact of the repatriation provisions of the American Jobs Creation Act of 2004 ("AJCA") on income tax expense and deferred tax liabilities.
-The AJCA was signed into law in October 2004 and allows the Company to repatriate up to \$500 million of permanently reinvested foreign earnings in 2005 at an effective tax rate of 5.25%.
-The Company is currently reviewing whether to take advantage of this new provision of the AJCA.
+FASB Staff Position No. 109-2, "Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the American Jobs Creation Act of 2004," provides guidance with respect to recording the potential impact of the repatriation provisions of the American Jobs Creation Act of 2004 ("AJCA") on income tax expense and deferred tax liabilities.
+The AJCA was signed into law in October 2004 and allows the Company to repatriate up to \$500,000 of permanently reinvested foreign earnings in 2005 at an effective tax rate of 5.25%.
+The Company has not determined whether it will take advantage of this new provision of the AJCA.